By Maria Marchesi, GAINS

 Artificial intelligence (AI) and machine learning (ML) hold the potential to improve supply chain performance dramatically.
-Businesses can use AI and ML to optimize performance across the supply chain.
+Businesses can optimize supply chain management performance across their AI and ML supply chain planning and demand forecasting.
 But their effectiveness varies depending on the company’s data and the understanding of the business need.

 Optimizing ML Effectiveness